LukeShortCloud/rootpages/src/openstack/tripleo.rst

        $ openstack overcloud image upload --image-path /home/stack/images/

 -  For using containers, the RDO images from Docker Hub are configured by default.
 Enable container caching on the Undercloud by generating this template.
-This will increase the Overcluod deployment time since container images will only have to be pulled from Docker Hub once.
+This will increase the Overcloud deployment time since container images will only have to be pulled from Docker Hub once.
 [33]

    .. code-block:: sh